Robert Patrick: Career

 On March 28, 2017, Patrick was cast in Amazon Video horror anthology series Lore, which is based on the award-winning and critically acclaimed podcast of the same name.
 Lore recounts true stories of frightening and paranormal occurrences.
 Lore premiered on October 13, 2017, and ran for two seasons.
 In 2021, Patrick starred in Rushed, co-produced by Lars von Trier's Zentropa Entertainment, and written by Siobhan Fallon Hogan.
 Also starring Jake Weary and Peri Gilpin, Vertical Entertainment has acquired the distribution rights.

-In 2022, Robert Patrick played Auggie Smith / White Dragon, the racist supervillain father of Peacemaker in the HBO Max series Peacemaker, and he voiced Wolverine in the Marvel's Wastelanders: Wolverine podcast.
+In 2022, Patrick played August "Auggie" Smith, the racist supervillain father of Peacemaker, in the HBO Max series Peacemaker, and he voiced Wolverine in the Marvel's Wastelanders: Wolverine podcast.
+Patrick was cast as a powerful figure and leader of the Dixie Mafia named Jeremiah Dunmire in the Paramount+ hit series Tulsa King, on March 21, 2025.
+He appeared in 10 episodes during the course of season 3.

 Personal life

 Patrick married actress Barbara Hooper in 1990.
 They have appeared together in various films and TV shows such as Zero Tolerance and The X-Files.
 They have two children: a son and a daughter.
 His younger brother is musician Richard Patrick, the lead singer of Filter and former touring guitarist for Nine Inch Nails.

 Patrick is a devout Episcopalian.
 He is also a member of the Boozefighters motorcycle club.

 In August 2022, Patrick revealed for the first time that he struggled with substance abuse early on in his career and how it affected his momentum of procuring different acting roles after Terminator 2.

-Robert became co-owner of Santa Clarita Harley-Davidson with Oliver Shokouh in September 2018.
+Patrick became co-owner of Santa Clarita Harley-Davidson with Oliver Shokouh in September 2018.